electricimp/QL720NW/README.md

 The *setRightMargin()* method sets the right margin.
 It takes one required parameter, *column*, which is an integer.
 The position of the right margin is the character width times *column* from the left edge.
 See the ‘Margin Notes’ diagram, below, for more details.

+**Note:** The parameter set by the *setRightMargin()* method are immediately written to UART when called, and so will take effect immediately and effect everything stored in the print buffer.

 ### setLeftMargin(*column*)

 The *setLeftMargin()* method sets the left margin.
 It takes one required parameter, *column*, which is an integer.
 The position of the left margin is the character width times *column* from the left edge.
 See the ‘Margin Notes’ diagram, below, for more details.

+**Note:** The parameter set by the *setLeftMargin()* method are immediately written to UART when called, and so will take effect immediately and effect everything stored in the print buffer.

 #### Margin Notes